suncoast-devs/handbook/lessons/css-responsive/building-html-css-mobile-first.md

 ---

 We start by placing the content on the page without any concern for the HTML structure or CSS style.
-By getting the content on the page first we can work on structure and style in an incremental manner.
+By getting the content on the page first, we can incrementally work on structure and style

 ```html
 Welcome to our site.
 Super Team.
 Ada Lovelace Alan Turing Margaret Hamilton